What is the Rapture? Is This Event Taught In The Bible?

 In other words, it would be unjust for God to allow His people to go through the same wrath that He is pouring out on the wicked.
 Why is this true?
 Because wrath and judgement are not required for those who have come into a covenant relationship with God, through Jesus Christ.
 This would include those in the Old Testament who were looking forward to the coming of the Messiah.
 Those in the New Testament and everyone who has lived since Jesus arrived—up to the present day—all of us are saved in the same way—by looking to the sacrifice Jesus has made for our sins.

-When we come to God through Jesus Christ, our sins are all removed; and we are seen by Him as righteous.
+When we come to God through Jesus Christ, all of our sins are all removed; and we are seen by Him as perfectly righteous.
 There is no need for further judgment or purification for our sins.
 At the cross, Jesus took the full wrath of God for us, so that no wrath remains.
 The Tribulation Period is described as the “Wrath of the Lamb,” as Jesus pours out His fury on those who have rejected Him as their Savior and have instead worshipped the Beast—the antichrist.

 Abraham continues his need to understand the judgment of God, by asking just how many would God leave when He is about to pour out His wrath.

-Genesis 18:27-33 Then Abraham answered and said, “Indeed now, I who am but dust and ashes have taken it upon myself to speak to the Lord: 28 Suppose there were five less than the fifty righteous; would You destroy all of the city for lack of five?”
+Then Abraham answered and said, “Indeed now, I who am but dust and ashes have taken it upon myself to speak to the Lord: Suppose there were five less than the fifty righteous; would You destroy all of the city for lack of five?”
 So He said, “If I find there forty-five, I will not destroy it.”
-29 And he spoke to Him yet again and said, “Suppose there should be forty found there?”
+And he spoke to Him yet again and said, “Suppose there should be forty found there?”
 So He said, “I will not do it for the sake of forty.”
-30 Then he said, “Let not the Lord be angry, and I will speak: Suppose thirty should be found there?”
+Then he said, “Let not the Lord be angry, and I will speak: Suppose thirty should be found there?”
 So He said, “I will not do it if I find thirty there.”
-31 And he said, “Indeed now, I have taken it upon myself to speak to the Lord: Suppose twenty should be found there?”
+And he said, “Indeed now, I have taken it upon myself to speak to the Lord: Suppose twenty should be found there?”
 So He said, “I will not destroy it for the sake of twenty.”
-32 Then he said, “Let not the Lord be angry, and I will speak but once more: Suppose ten should be found there?”
+Then he said, “Let not the Lord be angry, and I will speak but once more: Suppose ten should be found there?”
 And He said, “I will not destroy it for the sake of ten.”
-33 So the LORD went His way as soon as He had finished speaking with Abraham; and Abraham returned to his place.
+33 So the LORD went His way as soon as He had finished speaking with Abraham; and Abraham returned to his place. ~Genesis 18:27-33

 When the angels arrive at Sodom and Gomorrah, they do not find ten righteous, they find only one righteous—Lot.
 For the sake of Lot, the Lord spares his family, though they are clearly not committed to the Lord with all of their heart.

-Genesis 19:1-24 Now the two angels came to Sodom in the evening, and Lot was sitting in the gate of Sodom.
+Now the two angels came to Sodom in the evening, and Lot was sitting in the gate of Sodom.
 When Lot saw them, he rose to meet them, and he bowed himself with his face toward the ground.
-2 And he said, “Here now, my lords, please turn in to your servant’s house and spend the night, and wash your feet; then you may rise early and go on your way.”
+And he said, “Here now, my lords, please turn in to your servant’s house and spend the night, and wash your feet; then you may rise early and go on your way.”
 And they said, “No, but we will spend the night in the open square.”
-12 Then the men said to Lot, “Have you anyone else here?
+Then the men said to Lot, “Have you anyone else here?
 Son-in-law, your sons, your daughters, and whomever you have in the city—take them out of this place!
-13 For we will destroy this place, because the outcry against them has grown great before the face of the LORD, and the LORD has sent us to destroy it.”
-14 So Lot went out and spoke to his sons-in-law, who had married his daughters, and said, “Get up, get out of this place; for the LORD will destroy this city!”
+For we will destroy this place, because the outcry against them has grown great before the face of the LORD, and the LORD has sent us to destroy it.”
+So Lot went out and spoke to his sons-in-law, who had married his daughters, and said, “Get up, get out of this place; for the LORD will destroy this city!”
 But to his sons-in-law he seemed to be joking.
-17 So it came to pass, when they had brought them outside, that he said, “Escape for your life!
+So it came to pass, when they had brought them outside, that he said, “Escape for your life!
 Do not look behind you nor stay anywhere in the plain.
 Escape to the mountains, lest you be destroyed.”
-21 And he said to him, “See, I have favored you concerning this thing also, in that I will not overthrow this city for which you have spoken.
-22 Hurry, escape there.
+And he said to him, “See, I have favored you concerning this thing also, in that I will not overthrow this city for which you have spoken.
+Hurry, escape there.
 For I cannot do anything until you arrive there.”
 Therefore the name of the city was called Zoar.
-24 Then the LORD rained brimstone and fire on Sodom and Gomorrah, from the LORD out of the heavens.
+Then the LORD rained brimstone and fire on Sodom and Gomorrah, from the LORD out of the heavens. ~Genesis 19:1-24

 The angels tell Lot that they are not permitted to destroy Sodom and Gomorrah until they first remove Lot.
 The wrath of God never falls as long as those who love the Lord are still present.
 This is why it is completely inconsistent for the Lord to allow His church to go through the “Wrath of the Lamb,” described by the Book of Revelation Chapter 6-18.
 During this time, Jesus will be directly executing His judgment on the earth.
 The church is called “the bride of Christ” (Revelation 21:9); therefore, it would be inconsistent for the Lord to permit His Bride to experience His wrath.